tenebrius1/tp/docs/DeveloperGuide.md

 1. User requests to list students
 2. `CLITutorsBook` shows a list of students
-3. User requests to delete a specific student in the list
+3. User requests to delete a specific student from the list
 4. `CLITutorsBook` deletes the student
    Use case ends.